Home > Bags > Clutches + Pouches > Adjustable Slimline Waist Pack

 For the easiest construction, the lining seams are exposed.
-However, the shape of the bag and how it opens across the center keeps the seam allowances tucked out of view.
+However, the shape of the bag and how it opens across the center keeps those seam allowances tucked out of view.
 Simply finish the edges with your favorite method.
 Don’t have a favorite yet?
 Check out our four-part series on Machine Sewn Seam Finishes.

-We added our Sew4Home label to the front but you could also personalize your pouch with a bit of embroidery, a monogram, appliqué or ready-made patch.
+We added our Sew4Home label to the front but you could also personalize your pouch with a bit of embroidery, a monogram, appliqué or a ready-made patch.